jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 1. Java (OpenJDK)

-Do a 11 version install with `sudo apt install openjdk-11-jdk` but be aware this might not be accessible for all OS types
+To install on WSL2 and Linux, you can get version 11 like:

+`sudo apt install -y openjdk-11-jdk`

+Please be aware that this will not install on all OS types.
+On Mac, you will need to install it from: `brew install java`

-3. Unix Environment (WSL2 see above for Windows Users)
+2. Unix Environment (WSL2 see above for Windows Users)

 On Windows, you need to be sure you are running WSL2